unahouExosite/docs/exositeready/gwe/getting_started.md

     number of your gateway.

     1. In your Murano account, navigate to your product and click on the *INFO* tab.
-Copy the Product ID and use it in the commands, below, in place of &lt;PRODUCT\_ID&gt;.
+Copy the Product ID and use it in the commands below in place of "&lt;PRODUCT\_ID&gt;".
     2. Determine the serial number of your gateway.
 GWE is programmed to retrieve the MAC address from the Internet interface of your choosing (e.g., `eth0`, `wlan0`,